 London is the busiest place I’ve ever been!
 Of course I’ve never been to New York.

 Whatever you do, always take an umbrella in your bag!
 You never know with the weather over here.

 London is lovely!
 All my family live there (and my parents and I used to live there too), so we go a lot.
 It’s great that you’re considering moving there, because it’s such a wonderful place to live.
 However, I must agree that it is expensive to live there.
 My family all live in the inner-city (Kensington area), and I know it’s expensive.

 Pros: it is busy (I don’t know if that would be a pro for you, but it is for me); the shops are amazing (Londoners have the best, most unique style); the markets are amazing and there’s always something to do.

 Cons: London is expensive.
 It is expensive to eat, drink and get around in London.
 Public transport isn’t too expensive, but you should avoid taking a taxi.
 The tube is fun, if you’re not scared of germs of anything (like my mother is, haha), and cheap.
 Get an Oyster card to save some ££.

 If you’ve never visited London before, definitely do so before you consider living there!
 You really have to go yourself to appreciate the vibrancy, curiosities and joys of living your life in London!

-Camden has gone downhill, Shoreditch and Brick lane have the best vintage shops and markets.posted about 5 years ago
+Camden has gone downhill, Shoreditch and Brick lane have the best vintage shops and markets.posted over 5 years ago